 Internship in Clinical Pathology

-Applicants should electronically submit a letter of intent and curriculum vitae to Dr. Ashleigh Newman at email@example.com.
+Applicants should electronically submit a letter of intent, curriculum vitae, and official veterinary school transcripts to Internship Coordinator, Dr. Ashleigh Newman at email@example.com.
 Three letters of professional recommendation are also required and should be emailed to Dr. Newman, directly by the referees.
-Official veterinary school transcripts should be mailed by the institution to the following address:

-The application deadline is December 10, 2018.
-The inclusive dates of the program are from June 17, 2019 to June 30, 2020.
-Note, that the end date may be negotiable if the intern is accepted to a program with an earlier start date.
-Please direct questions to Dr. Newman at firstname.lastname@example.org
+The application deadline is December 11, 2020.
+The inclusive dates of the program are from June 14, 2021 to June 30, 2022.
+Note, that the end date may be negotiable if the intern is accepted into a program with an earlier start date.
+Please direct questions to Dr. Newman at firstname.lastname@example.org.

 Applicants from both foreign and American colleges of veterinary medicine are welcome to apply.
 Preference is generally given to applicants from AVMA accredited colleges.
 Diversity and Inclusion are a part of our heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans and Individuals with Disabilities.